 Former foreign secretary Lord Carrington dies aged 99

-Tributes have been paid to the former foreign secretary Lord Carrington of Upton, who has died at the age of 99.
+Tributes have been paid to former foreign secretary Lord Carrington of Upton, who has died at the age of 99.

 The last surviving member of Sir Winston Churchill’s post-war government, Peter Carrington famously resigned from Margaret Thatcher’s Cabinet in 1982 after taking responsibility for the Argentinian invasion of the Falkland Islands.

-He had previously chaired the Lancaster House talks in 1979 which led to the establishment of the state of Zimbabwe, and later served as secretary general of Nato from 1984-88.
+He had previously chaired the Lancaster House talks in 1979 which led to the establishment of the state of Zimbabwe, and later served as secretary-general of Nato from 1984-88.

+The Eton-educated hereditary peer was a tank commander in the Grenadier Guards during the Second World War, winning the Military Cross in the North-Western Europe campaign.

+He took up his seat in the House of Lords in 1946 and went on to become the oldest and longest-serving member of Parliament’s second chamber.

 Downing Street described his death as “very sad news”, while Prime Minister Theresa May’s effective deputy, David Lidington, paid tribute to “a career given to public service”.